scalecube/socketio/README.md

 ```

 All dependencies are made optional in order to allow change to compatible version used by your project.
-So following Netty 4.1.x and slf4j-api 1.7.x modules should be added to your project:
+So following or compatible versions of Netty 4.1.x and slf4j-api 1.7.x modules should be added to your project:

 ``` xml
 <dependency>